News & Trending Money News

 As the gap between the richest and the poorest widens, it becomes even harder to jump from the lower class to the middle or upper class.
 Still, members of some demographic groups are more likely to successfully switch into a higher income level than others.

-Most notably, the number of 65-year-old Americans in the lower class decreased over the last 50 years while their presence in higher-income classes increased.
+Most notably, the number of 65-year-old Americans in the lower class decreased from 1971 to 2021, while their presence in higher-income classes increased.
 The same was true of Black Americans, married men and women, and to a much lesser extent, U.S. adults generally.

 Bear in mind that a given demographic’s shift up the income ladder doesn’t mean the group as a whole makes more than other demographic groups.
 Black Americans and older Americans are still likelier than most other demographics to be lower income.